Burial sites of European monarchs and consorts: Etruria

+Finland

+Was briefly an independent kingdom form 1918 to 1919.

 France

 Kingdom since 814.
-Burial site of the French Royal Family is the Saint-Denis Basilica, where most of the kings were buried.
-The burial place of the Bonaparte family is the Chapelle Impériale in Ajaccio, but the two emperors were interred elsewhere.
+Burial site of the French royal family is the Saint-Denis Basilica, where most of the kings were buried.
+The burial place of the Bonaparte family is the Imperial Chapel of Ajaccio, but the two emperors were interred elsewhere.

 Georgia

 Great Britain

 The kingdoms of England and Scotland were unified with the accession of James I of England and VI of Scotland in 1603.
 The Act of Union uniting the parliaments took place in 1707, with the United Kingdom formally coming into existence in 1801.
-Since the 18th century, sovereigns and their spouses have been buried at St George's Chapel, Windsor Castle, with the exception of Queen Victoria and Edward VIII, who are interred with other members of the Royal family at Frogmore.
+Since the 18th century, sovereigns and their spouses have been buried at St George's Chapel, Windsor Castle, with the exception of Queen Victoria and Edward VIII, who are interred with other members of the royal family at Frogmore.
 Victoria and Albert are interred in the Royal Mausoleum there.

 Greece

 Kingdom from 1832 until 1973.
 The kings from the house of Glücksburg are all buried at Tatoi nearby Athens, the first king from the house of Wittelsbach is interred in Munich, Bavaria.